North East Delhi district

-North East Delhi is one of the eleven administrative district of Delhi, India.
+North East Delhi district is one of the eleven administrative district of Delhi, India.
 The district was established in 1997.
 North East Delhi borders the Yamuna River on the west, Ghaziabad District to the north and east, East Delhi to the south, and North Delhi to the west across the Yamuna.
-Karawal Nagar, Seelampur and Yamuna Vihar are 3 sub-divisions of this district.
+Gokalpur,Karawal Nagar, Seelampur and Yamuna Vihar are 3 sub-divisions of this district.